Deborah McAndrew: Chancellor of Leeds Trinity University

 In April 2018, McAndrew was announced as Leeds Trinity University's new Chancellor, replacing Gabby Logan.
 She was installed as Chancellor in a ceremony in the University Chapel on 15 June 2018.

 Personal life

-McAndrew is married to Conrad Nelson, actor, musician and Musical Director of Northern Broadsides.
+McAndrew is married to Conrad Nelson, actor, musician, former Musical Director of Northern Broadsides, and currently a director ar the Stoke-on-Trent-based Claybody Theatre Company.
 They have a daughter.